theNewDynamic/oregonsadventurecoast.com/content/events.md

 ---
 {{< spacer 100 >}}

-### Due to COVID-19 Most Events in 2020 have been cancelled.
-We will update this page as new information is provided.
+### While a majority of the events in 2020 were cancelled due to COVID-19, we anticipate that many of our events, especially those later in the year, will be held.
+We will update this page as events are announced.